"The Science of Beer"

 Entry: $20 for Non-Members, $10 for Members and Associate Members of the Society, which includes a welcome drink.
 Dress Code: Business

 Dinner (including drinks): $80 for Members and Associate Members, $90 for Non-Members.
 Reservations must be made at least 2 days before.

 All are welcome.

-Join us to explore the science of beer.
-We begin with a description of beer’s four ingredients – yeast, water, malt and hops – and the brewing process.
-To fully enjoy your beer you need to fully utilise your senses.
-The talk then moves to describing the role of each of the senses.
-The basics of sensory science are discussed to illustrate how the senses can be used to gain scientifically valid information.
-The sensory properties of the main flavours of beer and some simple chemistry are next discussed.
-The talk concludes with a brief mention of Lion’s marketing campaign “Beer The Beautiful Truth”.
-During the talk some practical hints as to how to enjoy your beer at its best are included.
+Dr Organ began with a description of beer’s four ingredients – yeast, water, malt and hops – and the brewing process.
+To fully enjoy your beer you need to fully utilise your senses and the talk then moved to describing the role of each of the senses.
+The basics of sensory science were used to illustrate how the senses can be used to gain scientifically valid information through trained tasting panels.
+The sensory properties of the main flavours of beer were next described together with some of the chemistry involved.
+The talk concluded with a brief mention of Lion’s marketing campaign “Beer The Beautiful Truth”.
+During the talk some practical hints as to how to enjoy your beer at its best were included!